 One of those companies is surveillance technology provider Blue Eye.
 Davis Lim, the company’s head of strategy at remote video monitoring (RVM) specialist, says he’s seeing many industrial customers implementing internal security rules.

-“Even though our solution isn’t mandated by the government, we see customers in this space mandating that additional sites in their footprint be monitored all the time,” he says.
+“Even though advanced security measures are no longer mandated by the government, we see customers in this space mandating that their properties leverage remote video monitoring all the time,” he says.

 As an example, Lim cites the company’s experience over several years with a major global chemical distribution company (unnamed, for security reasons).

-The security process began with an in-person audit of several of its manufacturing and distribution sites, which identified where cameras should be located to ensure the company wasn’t paying for unnecessary coverage.
+The sales process began with an in-person audit of several of its manufacturing and distribution sites to identify which cameras should and shouldn't be monitored to ensure the company wasn’t paying for unnecessary coverage.

 “For large enterprise clients like this one, we offer a month-long pilot program at no cost, which allows us to calibrate the system and gather preliminary data on site behavior,” he explains.
 “During a pilot program, we collaborate with the customer to define response protocols, ranging from dispatching police or security to notifying employees via phone or walkie-talkie in case of suspicious activity.”.